 These woods tend to be denser and harder than the main body woods, and are chosen mostly for function and appearance.
-Common trim woods we use include ebony, rosewood, cocobolo, Chechen, Claro walnut, and maple (figured and burled).
+Common trim woods we use include ebony, pau ferro, cocobolo, Chechen, Claro walnut, and maple (figured and burled).
 We always have a stock of interesting trim woods on hand - contact us with your ideas.

 Traditionally, fingerboards are chosen for their density and durability as a playing surface.
 Darker woods like ebony create contrast with inlayed surfaces.
 Figured and lighter woods like walnut are also available for fingerboards; this involves impregnating the fingerboard with as much hardening oil as possible before frets are put in.